isomerpages/psd-goc/_why-plan/Make Your Wishes Known.md

 leaving no room for doubt.
 Take the first step to shape the future on your terms.
 Take action with these tools.</p>
 <h4><strong>Lasting Power of Attorney (LPA)</strong></h4>
-<p><strong>Purpose: </strong>Allows you to appoint someone you trust to make
+<p><strong>Purpose: </strong>Appoint someone you trust to make decisions
-decisions on your behalf if you lose the mental capacity to do so.</p>
+on your behalf in the event that you lose the mental capacity to do so.</p>
 <p><strong>How It Makes Your Wishes Known: </strong>Ensures decisions are
 made by someone you trust should you lose mental capacity.</p>
 <p><strong>What to do:</strong>